 The story unfolds over a single in-game month.
 Alo is a video editor living alone, cut off from her family by both distance and lockdown, and still processing a loss she hasn't had time to sit with.
 The game is set at the start of the COVID-19 shelter-in-place period in 2020, which gives every mundane daily task a specific emotional weight that players who lived through that period will recognize immediately.

-According to the review at The Cosmic Circus, the game draws a strong parallel between Alo's physical unpacking of boxes and her emotional unpacking of grief.
+The game draws a strong parallel between Alo's physical unpacking of boxes and her emotional unpacking of grief.
 That toy fishbowl sitting among her grandmother's belongings is more than set dressing.
 It becomes the object through which the game's core memory sequences are unlocked.

 Unpacking triggers core memories